Frameworks & Regulations

 - Robotic Process Automation (RPA): The use of software programs ("bots") capable of extracting information from a user interface and initiating further processes, designed to automate repetitive, rules-based tasks.

-- Blockchain: A control system, often decentralized, that records transactions with minimal human input into immutable (unchangeable) blocks, creating strong record integrity.
+- Blockchain: A decentralized, distributed ledger that records transactions into immutable (unchangeable) blocks, ensuring strong record integrity.